Turkey Trouble activities for kindergarten and 1st grade. Lesson plans and activities for this fun Thanksgiving book and turkey unit.

 A few years ago, we created STEM activities and centers to go with our Engaging Readers.
-Here are a few of the activities you will find in the November set.
+This is the STEM activity for Turkey Trouble.
+You will find the directions and the printable activities in the November unit.

 These students are checking the force of wind with a turkey baster and measuring.

-And here are a few Turkey Trouble based center activities.
+And here are a few Turkey Trouble related activities for center time.
 They are differentiated so you can meet the needs of your class.

 Want to see other lesson plans like this?